Major COVID outbreak at federal prison

 While the severity of the Omicron variant is not as high as the Delta variant, it is more contagious and the volume is testing hospitals and providers.

-Coos County Nursing Home Administrator Lynn Beede reports 10 staffers out due to COVID-19.
-In a written communication, she said the N.H.
-Army National Guard soldiers are assisting with entrance screening at the nursing home.
+Coos County Nursing Home Administrator Lynn Beede said 10 staffers were out due to COVID-19.
+She said the Army National Guard soldiers are assisting with entrance screening at the nursing home.

 Both SAU 20 Superintendent of Schools David Backler and Berlin Superintendent of Schools Julie King have spoken about staffing being strained because of COVID-19.
 But both stress they are committed to finding ways to keep the schools open and not go into remote learning.